Guppies are probably the first fish that comes to mind when considering livebearers.

 The males of this species are brightly colored, while the females are drab.

-Endler’s livebearer is a popular aquarium fish due to its bright colors and ease of care.
+Endler’s livebearer is a popular aquarium fish due to its bright colors and easy care.

 It will readily breed with other livebearers, which can help start new tanks.